Why It’s Important To Backup Your Website

 The only issue with this approach is that it is manual.
 You need to remember to take a backup and if you fail to do this then your data can quickly become out of date.

-How To Backup Your Data Automatically
+How To Backup Your Website Automatically

 A much better option is to take automatic backups of your data.
 This way you will never forget to take backups.